Micnasr/Blue-Abyss/README.md

 The **Fish Behaviour** script plays a pivotal role in bringing the underwater world of "Blue Abyss" to life.
 One of the key decisions behind its design was the implementation of a transform-based movement system.
 This approach prioritizes using transforms over physics rigidbodies, resulting in enhanced performance, particularly when a multitude of fish inhabit the expansive ocean environment.
 With the potential for hundreds of fish in the game, this decision greatly contributes to ensuring a seamlessly fluid and immersive gameplay experience.

-Central to the fish AI is the dynamic checkpoint system, offering a nuanced array of behaviors that breathe life into each aquatic inhabitant.
+Central to the fish AI is the dynamic checkpoint system, offering a unique array of behaviors that breathe life into each animal.
 Parameters such as turning radius, movement speed, and aggression levels dictate the unique characteristics of each fish.
-This results in a mesmerizing diversity of swimming patterns and interactions as the underwater ecosystem comes to life.
+This results in a diversity of swimming patterns and interactions as the underwater ecosystem comes to life.

 A notable feature of the fish AI is its sophisticated obstacle avoidance mechanism.
 By projecting three lines from the front of each fish, obstacles are detected in real-time.
-If an obstacle is encountered, the fish gracefully adjusts its course by rotating until a clear path is ensured, enriching the realism and authenticity of their underwater navigation.
+If an obstacle is encountered, the fish gracefully adjusts its course by rotating until a clear path is ensured.

 ![image](https://github.com/Micnasr/Blue-Abyss/assets/44876651/ddaa6009-4e13-4f0a-85df-932356cb4f44)